DHAYALANKANIAPPAN/HIDE-From-SUN/README.md

 **Pick the seat the sun won't find.**

-TREES under BUS looks at your actual road trip — the real route, the real road headings, and the real position of the sun at every point along the way — and tells you whether to sit on the **left** or the **right** side of the bus/car/train.
+It looks at your actual road trip — the real route, the real road headings, and the real position of the sun at every point along the way — and tells you whether to sit on the **left** or the **right** side of the bus/car/train.